joelyy-mcintyreks/notes/README.md

 - Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
 This means breaking down your projects into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
 By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

 Another important aspect of programming is understanding the basics of the language or framework you're using.
 Mastering the fundamentals allows you to write cleaner, more efficient code, and makes it easier to troubleshoot and maintain your project.
 Always be willing to learn new skills and techniques, as this will help you become a better programmer and adapt to the ever-changing landscape of technology.

+# 2024-01-11
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that simplicity, clarity, and correctness trump micro-optimizations most of the time."

+This quote emphasizes the importance of not over-engineering or optimizing your code prematurely without evidence that it's needed.
+It's a reminder to prioritize good software design principles and avoid unnecessary complexity until you have concrete data suggesting where improvements are crucial for performance.